My Dog Is Out of Control

 “He’s just so wild.
 He gets these energy spurts all the time and runs around the house hurdling chairs, the couch and sometimes the coffee table.
 I’m at my wit’s end with this out of control dog!
 I can’t relax after being at work all day!”
 She did say that he had a softer side and she would definitely like to see more of it.

 There are many underlying reasons for such bad dog behavior.
-Some are genetic and some are environmental while others are a result of your interactions with your dog or lack thereof.
-Some behaviors are the result of medical conditions that may need veterinary intervention.
+Some are genetic and some are environmental.

 I wanted to list a few (not all) of the non-medical reasons that you or other family members may not even think are causing your dog’s “hyper” or crazy activity.
 I see some of these every day I do home lessons.
 Let’s see if you can recognize any of the following contributing factors that might be causing your dog to be out of control.
 You might really be surprised!

-Diet: Your dog’s diet is important.
+- Diet: Your dog’s diet is important.
 Are you feeding your dog a high quality dog food?
+Why is this important?
 I can’t tell you how many people I’ve talked with who have been feeding their dogs food filled with cheap carbohydrates (turns to sugar).
 Once they switch their dog’s food to a premium dog food, a calmer dog can often times be seen in the course of a week to 10 days.
 And change his diet if necessary.

 I think it’s important for you to know that your dog didn’t choose to be wild and crazy.
 In fact it would be much easier for him if you understood why he is acting this way, then train him and teach him to relax.
 Then enjoy your relationship with your dog.